 You and all your closest friends would likely be foaming at the mouth and ready to rush out and buy it by the box load.

-And I’m sure one of your financially savvy buddies would make a beeline for the computer and make some surreptitious investments on his eTrade account.
+And I’m sure one of your financially savvy buddies would make a beeline for the computer and make some surreptitious investments online.

 Well, this amazing supplement does exist.
 And no, it’s not exactly free, but it’s close.

 So what is the #1 must-use weight loss supplement?
 Water.

 Water Is The Most Important Weight Loss Supplement

 The A#1, numero- uno, all-important, paramount, top-of-the-heap supplement we recommend for your weight loss efforts is WATER.

 What is it about plain-ol’ water that puts it ahead of protein powders, fish oil, creatine, metabolic accelerators, or any other supplement out there?

 If you don’t take fish oil for a week, the worst thing that can happen is that you compromise fat burning a little or that your mood might be less than optimal.

 If you don’t drink water for a week, however, there’s a strong likelihood you’ll die.